ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - 2: The Access Token Response will have to include the access token, but not the corresponding token hash.

-  If the AS supports the new ACE workflow and the Access Token Request includes the parameter "token_upload" with value 0, 1, or 2, then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, the AS MUST NOT use the new ACE workflow.
+  If the AS supports the new ACE workflow and the Access Token Request includes the "token_upload" parameter with value 0, 1, or 2, then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, the AS MUST NOT use the new ACE workflow.

-* The parameter "token_upload" is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
-Otherwise, the parameter "token_upload" MUST NOT be present.
+* The "token_upload" parameter is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
+Otherwise, the "token_upload" parameter MUST NOT be present.

-   - The corresponding Access Token Request included the parameter "token_upload", with value 0, 1, or 2.
+   - The corresponding Access Token Request included the "token_upload" parameter, with value 0, 1, or 2.

    - The AS has attempted to upload the issued access token to the RS as per the new ACE workflow, irrespective of the result of the token upload.

-   When the parameter "token_upload" is present in the Access Token Response, it can take one of the following integer values.
+   When the "token_upload" parameter is present in the Access Token Response, it can take one of the following integer values.
 When the Access Token Response is encoded in CBOR, those values are encoded as CBOR unsigned integers.

-   - If the token upload to the RS was not successful, then the parameter "token_upload" MUST specify the value 1.
+   - If the token upload to the RS was not successful, then the "token_upload" parameter MUST specify the value 1.

-     In this case, the Access Token Response MUST include the parameter "access_token" specifying the issued access token.
+     In this case, the Access Token Response MUST include the "access_token" parameter specifying the issued access token.

-   - If the token upload at the RS was successful, then the parameter "token_upload" MUST specify the value 0.
+   - If the token upload at the RS was successful, then the "token_upload" parameter MUST specify the value 0.

      In this case, the Access Token Response can include additional parameters as defined below, depending on the value of the "token_upload" parameter in the corresponding Access Token Request.

-     - If the parameter "token_upload" in the Access Token Request specified the value 0, then the Access Token Response MUST NOT include the parameter "access_token" and MUST NOT include the parameter "token_hash" defined in {{sec-token_hash}}.
+     - If the "token_upload" parameter in the Access Token Request specified the value 0, then the Access Token Response MUST NOT include the "access_token" parameter and MUST NOT include the "token_hash" parameter defined in {{sec-token_hash}}.

-     - If the parameter "token_upload" in the Access Token Request specified the value 1, then the Access Token Response MUST NOT include the parameter "access_token" and MUST include the parameter "token_hash" defined in {{sec-token_hash}}, specifying the hash corresponding to the issued access token and computed as defined in {{sec-token_hash}}.
+     - If the "token_upload" parameter in the Access Token Request specified the value 1, then the Access Token Response MUST NOT include the "access_token" parameter and MUST include the "token_hash" parameter defined in {{sec-token_hash}}, specifying the hash corresponding to the issued access token and computed as defined in {{sec-token_hash}}.

-     - If the parameter "token_upload" in the Access Token Request specified the value 2, then the Access Token Response MUST include the parameter "access_token" specifying the issued access token and MUST NOT include the parameter "token_hash" defined in {{sec-token_hash}}.
+     - If the "token_upload" parameter in the Access Token Request specified the value 2, then the Access Token Response MUST include the "access_token" parameter specifying the issued access token and MUST NOT include the "token_hash" parameter defined in {{sec-token_hash}}.

 ### Examples

 {{fig-example-AS-to-C-token-upload}} shows an example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

-The Access Token Request specifies the parameter "token_upload" with value 0.
+The Access Token Request specifies the "token_upload" parameter with value 0.
 That is, C indicates that it requires neither the access token nor the corresponding token hash from the AS, in case the AS successfully uploads the access token to the RS.

-The Access Token Response specifies the parameter "token_upload" with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.
+The Access Token Response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

 Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes neither the access token nor its corresponding token hash.
-The Access Token Response also includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.
+The Access Token Response also includes the "cnf" parameter specifying the symmetric PoP key bound to the access token.

 ~~~~~~~~~~~
    / Access Token Request /